jimasp/behave-vsc/CONTRIBUTING.md

 ### Diagnostics

 - Diagnostic logs are controlled via the extension setting `behave-vsc.xRay` (this is enabled by default in the example projects and for most integration tests).
-- Diagnostics logs are written automatically if you call `config.logger.logInfo` etc., but if you want to write something *only* to diagnostic logs, then use `diagLog()`.
+- Diagnostics logs are written automatically if you call `services.logger.logInfo` etc., but if you want to write something *only* to diagnostic logs, then use `diagLog()`.
 These logs can be viewed in the debug console if debugging the extension itself, or otherwise via the vscode command `Developer: Toggle developer tools`.
 - Diagnostics inside integration tests should simply use `console.log`.

 ### Exception handling